JuanIrache/canvas-stream-test/README.md

 ## Conclusions

-- Using imageData as opposed to converting the canvas to PNG and using ffmpeg in a worker provide the best results.
-PNG approaches perform a bit better if the background is reset in every frame (fewer painted pixels are converted to PNG), but still don't match imageData approaches
+- The new webstream approaches work well but memory becomes hard to control, usually resulting in a crash for long projects
-- Using webgl and reading the data with readpixels also seems to be efficient, but this might not be viable in some use cases
+- Using imageData as opposed to converting the canvas to PNG and using ffmpeg in a worker provide the best results for complex images (hard to compress).
+PNG approaches perform a bit better if the background is reset in every frame (fewer painted pixels are converted to PNG).
+There, the "worker" approach seems to be faster in most cases
 - Drawing to a hidden canvas (p5.Renderer object) seems to provide a clear advantage in some approaches, not in webgl
-- Real world applications where multiple inputs are overlayed and the program is doing intensive work in addition to the encoding do not seem consistent with these results.
-There, the "worker" approach seems to be faster in most cases
+- Using webgl and reading the data with readpixels also seems to be efficient, but this might not be viable in some use cases